prasannax1/starships/README.md

 ### Description

 The *Nightingale* is not a true member of the MACS family, although it is built from the standard MACS components.
-It was built specifically as a medevac vehicle for the *Aviary*, although it has since found use in a variety of ships and stations.
+It was built specifically as a medevac vehicle for the *Exodus*, although it has since found use in a variety of ships and stations.

 ### Structure